shefass/BurstcoinTestNetHow-To/README.md

 DEV.poc2.startBlock = 0

 If you just need testnet wallet for testing please use this link (http://3.16.150.48:6876/index.html#).
 If you want to use your own desired peer, you can just change ip addresses.

+To make your peer public you will need to change the following in your properties file.

+#API network

+API.Port = 8125

+API.Listen = 0.0.0.0

+API.allowed = *;0.0.0.0

+If for any reason you need to reset your peer, a fast easy way to do it is as follows:

+Stop node, in a terminal execute:

+mysql -u root

+#Once in the mysql shell execute the following commands, assumption is made $yourdb name is your database's name and $youruser is well your user.

+drop database $yourdatabase;

+create database $yourdatabase;

+GRANT ALL PRIVILEGES ON $yourdatabase.* TO '$youruser'@'localhost’;

+ALTER DATABASE $yourdatabase CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

+Start node again, wait till sync is complete.

+If you hit any snags, let me know.
+Also feel free to update this via PR.
+Thanks.